Scottish Highlands: Culture

 Older historiography attributes the collapse of the clan system to the aftermath of the Jacobite risings.
 This is now thought less influential by historians.
 Following the Jacobite rising of 1745 the British government enacted a series of laws to try to suppress the clan system, including bans on the bearing of arms and the wearing of tartan, and limitations on the activities of the Scottish Episcopal Church.
 Most of this legislation was repealed by the end of the 18th century as the Jacobite threat subsided.
 There was soon a rehabilitation of Highland culture.
-Tartan was adopted for Highland regiments in the British Army, which poor Highlanders joined in large numbers in the era of the Revolutionary and Napoleonic Wars (1790–1815).
+Tartan was adopted for Highland regiments in the British Army, which poor Highlanders joined in large numbers in the era of the American Revolutionary War (1775–1783) and Napoleonic Wars (1790–1815).
 Tartan had largely been abandoned by the ordinary people of the region, but in the 1820s, tartan and the kilt were adopted by members of the social elite, not just in Scotland, but across Europe.
 The international craze for tartan, and for idealising a romanticised Highlands, was set off by the Ossian cycle, and further popularised by the works of Walter Scott.
 His "staging" of the visit of King George IV to Scotland in 1822 and the king's wearing of tartan resulted in a massive upsurge in demand for kilts and tartans that could not be met by the Scottish woollen industry.
 Individual clan tartans were largely designated in this period and they became a major symbol of Scottish identity.
-This "Highlandism", by which all of Scotland was identified with the culture of the Highlands, was cemented by Queen Victoria's interest in the country, her adoption of Balmoral as a major royal retreat, and her interest in "tartenry".
+This "Highlandism", by which all of Scotland was identified with the culture of the Highlands, was cemented by Queen Victoria's interest in the country, her adoption of Balmoral as a major royal retreat, and her interest in "tartanry".